-This means that you should see items like communication campaigns, emails, and ads that don’t need to be sent out during renewal season.
+This means that you should see items like communication campaigns, member spotlights, emails, and ads that don’t need to be sent out during renewal season.
 This should give you a clear idea of where time can be saved and what items can be moved to parts of the year that are more relaxed.

 By reducing your workload as much as possible during your peak seasons, you should feel less stress and be able to really focus on feedback, engagement, and tips from your survey that will help with growing membership in your organization.

 While it is added work upfront, creating a plan for your membership renewal season is a key to maintaining your best members and gaining new and valuable ones.
 Membership organizations have the difficult task of adding value during first interactions and turning that into relationships that lead to memberships.

 The standards and rights you set for your membership are a critical guide for current and new members and for your membership manager to uphold.
 Remember, you are creating a community that is centered around service and you want your members to be on the same page and have the same ultimate goals.